akkina10gayu/motion-latent-diffusion/README.md

             - base.py: base pytorch lighting module, mld.package
             - GAN.py (added this file): this files used in the train.py.
 Internally calls architectures/gan_arcitecture.py etc
             - WGAN.py (added this file):  this files used in the train.py.
 Internally calls architectures/wgan_arcitecture.py etc
+            - WGANGP.py (added this file):  this files used in the train.py.
+Internally calls architectures/wgangp_basic.py etc

         - architectures: define architectures
             - gan_arcitecture.py (added this file): Has the simple GAN architecture with BCE loss
             - wgan_arcitecture.py (added this file):  Has the simple GAN architecture with Wassestein loss
             - gan_dense.py (added this file):  Has the Dense GAN architecture with BCE loss
             - wgan_dense.py (added this file): Has the Dense GAN architecture with Wassestein loss
-            - style_gan.py (added this file): Has the style GAN architecture with BCE loss
+            - mlp_gan.py (added this file): Has the MLP GAN architecture with BCE loss
+            - wmlp_gan.py (added this file): Has the MLP GAN architecture with Wassestein loss
-            - wstyle_gan.py (added this file): Has the style GAN architecture with Wassestein loss
+            - wgangp_basic.py (added this file): Has the simple GAN architecture with Wassestein loss and gradient penalty

+        -losses:
+            - mld.py: added lines 50-55, 95-96, 136-139 to handle the stage "GAN"

     - train.py -> file in which training VAE or GAN happens.

     - trainer_bash.sh (added this file) -> To run the training in GPU